devbaji/vue3-google-login/documentation/README.md

 <a href="https://yobaji.github.io/vue3-google-login/" target="_blank">https://yobaji.github.io/vue3-google-login/</a> -->

+This plugin helps you to add Login With Google feature to your Vue 3 application

 ## Overview

-This is a lightweigh plugin for implementing log-in and sign-up flows using <a href="https://developers.google.com/identity/oauth2/web" target="_blank"> Google Identity Services</a> with the help of <a href="https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library" target="_blank">Google 3P Authorization JavaScript Library</a>
+This is a lightweigh plugin for implementing log-in and sign-up flows using [Google Identity Services](https://developers.google.com/identity/oauth2/web) with the help of [Google 3P Authorization JavaScript Library](https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library)

 This allows you to implement the following features